 If you don’t win, you don’t have to pay attorneys’ fees.
 There are often substantial expenses related to gathering and organizing the evidence that will support a patient’s claim of substandard care.
 The costs related to a malpractice case include fees for: expert analysis and testimony, the gathering of witness testimony under oath (depositions), document preparation, and legal filings.
-Establishing the grounds for malpractice and proving negligence is a complex process that is best handled by attorneys like us who specialize in this practice area.
+Establishing the grounds for malpractice and proving negligence is a complex process that is best handled by New Jersey medical malpractice attorneys like us who specialize in this practice area.

 At Mazie, Slater, Katz, Freeman, we understand that you place your trust in health care professionals.
 If these physicians, nurses and hospitals violate your trust by not delivering an appropriate standard of care, you have the right to be compensated for your damages.
 Let us fight for the compensation you deserve!